Cookie Management

 🎯 Summary: How It All Works Together

-- Each chunk gets its own environment — text before and after
+2. Each chunk gets its own context — text before and after

 As a result, you get: